qkaseman/dotfiles/README.md

 * [`fzf-tab-completion`](https://github.com/lincheney/fzf-tab-completion) seems to be the same thing as `fzf-tab` pretty much (and the additional change of the `zsh` completion to `fzf` seemed unneeded).
 Maybe change in the future if issues come up with `fzf-tab`.
 * [`you-should-use`](https://github.com/MichaelAquilina/zsh-you-should-use) for suggestions on aliases that are defined that match the command you just ran.
 There is also a plugin with the name `tipz` or something that looks similar.
 * [`fzf.plugin.zsh`](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/fzf/fzf.plugin.zsh) possibly useful things associated with `fzf`
+* [`Zsh Zephyr`](https://github.com/mattmc3/zephyr) seems to have a lot of good default settings so I should look at those and pull out what seems nice after I live with these settings for a while.
+* [`fast-syntax-highlighting`](https://github.com/zdharma-continuum/fast-syntax-highlighting) apparently has better and faster highlighting so should try that.

+### Plugin/module changes

+Could do something like [`zsh-unplugged`](https://github.com/mattmc3/zsh_unplugged) rather than have them as git submodules.
+Might be easier to deal with?

 ## Alacritty